<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 HVAC

 Unfortunately, airborne diseases such as tuberculosis are more common in many prisoner populations than in the general population as a whole.
-The use of a negative HVAC system, where fresh air is drawn into the cells but is not recirculated into the holding cell area or the rest of the courthouse, can protect the officers and the courthouse as a whole from the potential spread of disease.
+Using a negative HVAC system, where fresh air is drawn into the cells but not recirculated into the holding cell area or the rest of the courthouse, can protect the officers and the courthouse from the potential spread of disease.

 Furniture and Fixtures

-“Wet cells” that include a stainless steel sink and toilet provide prisoner comfort, are easy to maintain, and help avoid extra trips outside the confines of the cell.
+“Wet cells” with stainless steel sinks and toilets provide prisoner comfort, are easy to maintain, and help avoid extra trips outside the confines of the cell.
 A stainless steel metal bench and modesty panel are also recommended.
-Glazed-block masonry walls, terrazzo flooring, and a detention-grade ceiling ensure the physical integrity of the cell and also provide ease of maintenance.
+Glazed-block masonry walls, terrazzo flooring, and a detention-grade ceiling ensure the cell's physical integrity and provide ease of maintenance.

 Cell Perimeter

 A stainless steel wire mesh cell front panel and door prevent prisoners from reaching through the cell.
-Cell door cuff ports allow handcuffs to be applied to prisoners while they are still secured in the cell.
+Cell door cuff ports allow handcuffs to be applied to prisoners while still secured.

 The following photo of a pair of new courtroom holding cells in a North Carolina courthouse depicts most of these ideal features.